scikit-learn-inria-fondation/ParisSprintJanuary2020/workshop.md

 ```

 ### from VScode
-ctrl P "plot permutation importance"
+`ctrl-p` "plot permutation importance" then
-shift ctrl P "Run Current File in Python Interactive Window"
+`Ctrl-Shift-P` "Run Current File in Python Interactive Window"

-## pytest
+## Run tests with pytest
 ```
 conda install pytest
 ```

 Each sklearn subpackage comes with a `tests` folder that gathers the test files related to it.

-Use VSCode to open the source code for the RandomForestClassifier class
+Use VSCode to open the source code for the RandomForestClassifier class.

-Question: what is the path of this file?
+- What is the path of this file?
-Can you find the folder that holds the test for RandomForestClassifier in the VSCode file explorer?
+- Can you find the folder that holds the test for RandomForestClassifier in the VSCode file explorer?
-Can you find the test folder in the command line?
+- Can you find the test folder in the command line?
-Can you locate the file `test_forest.py` in that folder using the `ls` command.
+- Can you locate the file `test_forest.py` in that folder using the `ls` command?

+To run the test
 ```
 pytest --verbose test_forest.py
 ```